nasa/cumulus-dashboard/README.md

 Should follow the pattern `{organisation}-{deployment}`, where `organization` is the organization name, such as `podaac`, and `deployment` is the name of the deployment, such as `uat` or `sit`.

+The `DS_TARGET` environment variable corresponds with the config in `app/scripts/config.yml`.

+### Adding a target

+- Open the `app/scripts/config.yml` file.
+- Add a target with properties like `apiRoot` or `graphicsPath`
+- To control navigation UI, you can disable or change the ordering of navigation items.
+See the podaac-uat target as an example.

 ## Running locally in docker

 There is a script called `bin/build_docker_image.sh` which will build a Docker image